 Q. What does the overall regulatory framework look like for the healthcare industry?

-In India, the regulatory framework for the healthcare industry is complex and multifaceted, involving regulations at both the central and state levels.
+In India, the regulatory compliance framework for the healthcare industry is complex and multifaceted, involving regulations at both the central and state levels.
 The regulatory landscape encompasses various authorities, standards, and compliance requirements, making it essential for healthcare entities to navigate multiple layers of regulations to ensure adherence and quality care delivery.
 For instance, the National Accreditation Board for Hospitals & Healthcare Providers (NABH) has developed comprehensive accreditation standards for hospitals covering various aspects of healthcare delivery, including patient care, clinical services, infrastructure, and management systems.
 These include:

 - Ensuring patient rights, informed consent, confidentiality, and provision of information to patients.